d4n3sh/thedaneshproject/content/posts/2020-11-07-install-minikube-on-ubuntu-20-10.md

 date: 2020-11-07T00:33:25+00:00

 ---
-I&#8217;m installing minikube on my shiny new Pop!OS 20.10 install which is based on Ubuntu 20.10.
+I'm installing minikube on my shiny new Pop!OS 20.10 install which is based on Ubuntu 20.10.

 <pre class="wp-block-code"><code>>_lsb_release -a
 No LSB modules are available.